risc0/risc0/README.md

 (known to both parties), while only revealing to the verifier the output of the code, not any of its inputs or any state during execution.

-The code runs in a special virtual machine, called the *ZKVM*.
+The code runs in a special virtual machine, called a *ZKVM*.
 The RISC Zero ZKVM emulates a small RISC-V computer, allowing it to run arbitrary code in any language, so long as a compiler toolchain exists that targets RISC-V.
 Currently, SDK support exists for Rust, C, and C++.